Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-status/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Works with any Apache httpd version that provides `mod_status`
 * Some metrics (connection stats, load averages, processes) are only available in newer versions of `mod_status`

-**Important Notes:**

 * `mod_status` must be loaded and `ExtendedStatus On` must be set in the Apache configuration for full metrics.
 Without `ExtendedStatus`, only worker counts and scoreboard data are reported.
 * The check alerts on the percentage of busy workers relative to the total number of worker slots (busy + idle + free)
 * Workers in the "Gracefully finishing" (G) state are counted as idle workers, not busy workers